realbugdigger/MinesweeperHack/README.md

    draw tile
 ```

-The present AND instruction takes 3 bytes of opcode.
-My logic was more than that.
+The present AND instruction takes 3 bytes of opcode while my logic is more than that.
 That's why code cave is needed.

 This is the assembly my logic needs:
 ```